 In addition to the above CASS system, the cases where there is information about concealment of income, which may be based on an enquiry report, survey report or any other source, can also be selected for scrutiny.
 Only deserving cases are identified for scrutiny assessment in this manner.
 The selection in this manner is made by the AO only with the approval of higher authorities so that the selection is fair and proper.

 There is yet another category of cases in which scrutiny assessment is framed under section 143(3) of the Act.
 There is a provision in the Income Tax Act which enables the reopening of cases where there is reason to believe that any income has escaped assessment.
 This reopening can be resorted to even in cases which had been subjected to scrutiny assessment earlier.
-A case can be reopened within a period of six years from the end of the relevant assessment year.
+A case can be reopened within a period of four/six years from the end of the relevant assessment year depending upon the situations.

 Further if any person has undisclosed Income / assets and he has not disclosed the same in the recently concluded Income Declaration Scheme, in that case the case of the assessee can be reopened beyond six years.
 Section 147 of the Income Tax Act deals with the same, which says that